leochencipher/debian4docker-vagrant-box/README.md

 License and Author
 ------------------

-Author : Alban Montaigu
+* Author:: Alban Montaigu
-Original Author:: Achim Rosenhagen (a.rosenhagen@ffuenf.de)
+* Original Author:: Achim Rosenhagen (a.rosenhagen@ffuenf.de)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.